 Application Deadlines: Applications are reviewed year round for the entering class beginning in June.
 You may apply at any time during the year preceding the start of the upcoming class.
 We review applications on a rolling basis and admit students until the class is full.
 We recommend applying early.
 Domestic applicants should plan on applying no later then March 1st to ensure full consideration for admission.

-International Applicants: International applicants are encouraged to apply by January 31.
-Applications received after this date should expedite documentation to ensure timely arrival.
-International applicants residing in the U.S. are encouraged to apply early as well.
+International Applicants: International applicants are encouraged to apply as early as possible.
+Non-citizens residing in the U.S. are encouraged to apply early as well.
 Applications can (and should) be submitted in advance of supporting documents, such as recommendation letters, transcripts, and language test scores.

 Questions about Admission?

 Before you call or visit: Sign-up to speak or visit with an admissions consultant.
 We are unable to accommodate unscheduled visits.

 |Phone:||+1 (919) 513-2818|

 |Format:||Full-time, weekday, on-campus only.
 There is no part-time or online degree format.|